OhadR/spring-batch-dynamic-composite-test/README.md

 ##this application

 This application is a spring-batch sample, that is non-web, and configures a job using XML configuration files (old style).
 The file tasks.ohad.xml configures the job which is chunk, and configures read, processor and writer.

 The reader is a simple file-reader, which is spring-batch' built-in `FlatFileItemReader`.

 The processor and writer are the to-be-tested  `DynamicCompositeItemProcessor` and `DynamicCompositeItemWriter` respectively.

+It configures a DB to show how to use the [spring-batch-dynamic-composite](https://github.com/OhadR/spring-batch-dynamic-composite), and in addition it configures another DB table to write the results it reads from a file.

 ## How to run: